opensquiggly/user-docs/090-searching/03-regex-primer.md

 ---
+weight: 30
 Order: 3
-Title: Regular Expressions Primar
+Title: Regular Expressions Primer
+description: An overview of how to use regular expressions to find patterns within your documents.
 ---
-# Very Basic Overview of Regular Expressions
+## Very Basic Overview of Regular Expressions

 If you are unfamiliar with regular expressions, review this documentation: